Ulysses Gomez

-Ulysses Gomez (Los Angeles, May 25, 1983) is an American mixed martial artist who competes in the flyweight and bantamweight divisions.
+Ulysses Gomez (born May 25, 1983) is an American mixed martial artist who competes in the flyweight and bantamweight divisions.
 A professional MMA competitor since 2007, Gomez has mostly fought in PFC and Tachi Palace Fights and is also known for his grappling career.

 Early life

-Gomez was born in Los Angeles, California to two Mexican-Americans.
-He is the brother of soccer player and U.S. national team representative Herculez Gomez.
+Gomez was born in Los Angeles, California to Mexican-Americans parents.
+He is the brother of former soccer player and U.S. national team representative Herculez Gomez.
 Before his fights, Ulysses has worn the shirt of the club that his brother plays for.
 This has included the Kansas City Wizards and Club Puebla.

 Mixed martial arts career

 Background

 Gomez has been training with Marc Laimon since he was in high school.
 Gomez' high school wrestling coach was UFC veteran and Nova União black belt Tony DeSouza.
 In 2004, Gomez helped Laimon found the Cobra Kai Academy in Las Vegas, Nevada, where he trained and taught the children's class.
 Since Marc Laimons move to Texas in 2010, Gomez is now training under Laimon's 1st Blackbelt and now owner of Cobra Kai, Simpson Go.